prexymtha/FMX_25_22660348/README.md

 was unsure how to do that , plus I felt my solution was way all over the place trying to include all code so I excluded it)

-Second part (peak and troughs )

-We need three graphs that have returns ( of whatever format on the y axis) and year on the x axis since we have already annualised it’s easy graph one needs to have a legend by size group ( small caps , large , medium and other ) , the second by sector and the last by size and sector .
-Group has NA which aren’t necessarily missing values but rather unclassified so we shall call them that to remove confusion

-start with the one for return against size groups

 ### Question 3

 ### Question 4: Volatility and GARCH estimates

-#### 5.4.1 Aim of the question

 - We are assessing whether the South African Rand (ZAR) has been one of the most volatile currency over the past few years.(since it says one